New Gosper-type Lambert series identities of levels 12 and 16: Introduction

-for $|ab| < 1$, which is a special case of his very well-poised $_6\psi_6$ summation formula (see \cite[(4.7)]{bailey1}).
+for $|ab| < 1$, which is a special case of his $_6\psi_6$ summation formula \cite[(4.7)]{bailey1}.
 This formula transforms a given Lambert series identity of level $N$ into sums of products of theta functions, which in turn can be written as sums of generalized $\eta$-quotients on $\Gamma_0(N)$.
 We then exploit the fact that $\Gamma_0(N)$ has genus zero for $N\in\{12,16\}$, which will be essential in establishing these identities by expressing them in terms of quotients of $\Pi_q$.
-We note that our method presented in this paper is different from that of He \cite{he2} and Wang \cite{wang} in that we only apply modular functions instead of modular forms of positive weight to derive the above identities.
-In addition, the author \cite{guad} quite recently obtained two new Gosper's Lambert series identities of level $14$ using this method.
+We remark that our method presented in this paper is different from that of He \cite{he2} and Wang \cite{wang} in that we only apply modular functions instead of modular forms of positive weight and the Sturm bound to derive the above identities.
+In particular, the author \cite{guad} recently obtained two new Gosper-type Lambert series identities of level $14$ using this method.

 We organize the rest of the paper as follows.
 We give a short background on modular functions, particularly $\eta$-quotients and generalized $\eta$-quotients, on the congruence subgroups $\Gamma_1(N)$ and $\Gamma_0(N)$ in Section \ref{sec2}.
 Applying Bailey's formula (\ref{eq110}) and some properties of sums of generalized $\eta$-quotients on $\Gamma_0(N)$ for $N\in\{12,16\}$, we establish identity (\ref{eq14}) and Theorem \ref{thm11} in Section \ref{sec3}, and Theorem \ref{thm12} in Section \ref{sec4}.
 In the proofs of these identities, we express the corresponding sum of generalized $\eta$-quotients on $\Gamma_0(N)$ in terms of the generator of the field of modular functions on $\Gamma_0(N)$ involving quotients of $\Pi_q$.
 We have executed most of our computations using \textit{Mathematica}.